A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Introduction

 Given such a decision tree and guessing algorithm, it is possible to design a quantum algorithm:

 \begin{theorem} [Guessing Tree {\cite{beigi_quantum_2020}}] For positive integers $k$, $\ell$, and $m$, let $f:D_f \rightarrow [k]$ be a function with $D_f \subseteq [\ell]^m$.
 Let $\T$ be a decision tree for $f$ with a guessing scheme and let $T$ be the depth of $\T$.
 Define $I$ as the maximum number of incorrect guesses in any path from the root to a leaf of $\T$.
 Then the bounded error quantum query complexity of evaluating $f$ is upper bounded by $O(\sqrt{TI})$.
-The quantum space complexity is $O(m)$. \end{theorem} See Beigi and Taghavi \cite{beigi_quantum_2020} for extensive applications of \autoref{thm:guess}.
+The quantum space complexity is $O(m)$. \end{theorem}

+See Beigi and Taghavi \cite{beigi_quantum_2020} for extensive applications of \Cref{thm:guess}.
 Observe that the size of the image of the function $f$ does not affect the query complexity or space complexity of the quantum algorithm that evaluates it.
-We use this fact to specify the maximum matching (all $O(n)$ nodes) in the leaves of our decision tree.
+We use this fact to specify the maximum matching (all $O(n)$ edges) in the leaves of our decision tree.